 To simulate user actions on a window or control, TestComplete first finds this window or control in the system.
-To find this object, TestComplete uses recognition criteria (a combination of property-value pairs) that uniquely identify that object.
-TestComplete stores these identification criteria in the Name Mapping repository for each object that your tests use:
+To find this object, TestComplete uses recognition criteria (a combination of property-value pairs or XPath expressions or CSS selectors) that uniquely identify that object.
+TestComplete stores these criteria in the Name Mapping repository for each object that your tests use:

 If a tested application changes, the object’s recognition properties (like ID or caption) can also change.
 This makes identification properties in the Name Mapping repo obsolete, so TestComplete will be unable to find the object in the system.

 It will check all the objects on the same level of the hierarchy where the missing object resides.
-If the Extended Find is enabled, it will also check all the objects down the hierarchy levels.
+In web applications, it will also check all the objects down the hierarchy levels.

 It will check whether the mapping criteria of the missing object have been changed.
 TestComplete will search for similar objects among objects of the same class and type as the missing one.

-Among all similar objects that TestComplete will find, it will select the one closest to the missing object by comparing them to the missing object’s screenshot that the Name Mapping repository stores (if any).
+Among all similar objects that TestComplete will find, it will select the one closest to the missing object by comparing them to the missing object’s screenshot that the Name Mapping repository stores.